aloware/fair-queue/README.md

 ## Usage
-This package uses Redis as storage.
-So you need to add **fair-queue** database configuration to `config/database.php` and set the redis key name and redis key prefix to your `.env` file:
+This package uses Redis as data storage.
+By default it uses `default` redis connection.
+You may configure it to use another connection within the fair-queue configuration file or by setting in the environment file.

 ```
-FAIR_QUEUE_REDIS_DB="fair-queue"
+FAIR_QUEUE_REDIS_DB="default"
 FAIR_QUEUE_KEY_PREFIX="fair-queue"
 ```